The name and contact details of our organisation

 The source of the personal data

 The personal data Preventx and its partners hold is provided by you in the first instance.
 If you subsequently attend a clinic to access treatment following a diagnosis, that clinic will inform SHL of that attendance so that we can be sure you have not been lost to care and protect public health.
 No further details will be shared with us by the treating clinic unless you have provided them with your consent to do so e.g. the treatment provided, or further tests that they undertake.
 If you communicate with the clinical team at SHL they will record the advice and support, they have provided.

 The details of the existence of automated decision-making, including profiling

 Preventx and its partners use automated decision-making to confirm eligibility for the service e.g. to make sure that your borough is participating in the service.
 There is also automated decision made on your age because this service is only for people aged 16 years and over.
 Automated decision making, based on national clinical guidelines is also used, to determine whether the e-service is clinically appropriate for your individual circumstance and to determine which type of test kit is most suitable for you.

-If the automated decision-making process determines that you are suitable for the e-service, including the chlamydia treatment pathway, you will be provided with information about accessing care from a physical clinic.
+If the automated decision-making process determines that you are unsuitable for the e-service, including the chlamydia treatment pathway, you will be provided with information about accessing care from a physical clinic.

 Currently, no profiling is undertaken, and we have no plans to do so.
 Profiling would only ever be used to help us fulfil our duties under the Equality Act 2010 in advancing equality of opportunity between people who share a protected characteristic and people who do not share it